learn-co-curriculum/rspec-fizzbuzz/README.md

 ## Defining Our Expectations

 Let's approach solving this problem from a TDD approach.
-That means what we don't care about "how", but rather, we care about "what".
+That means that we don't care about "how", but rather, we care about "what".
 What should the program do if it works correctly, not how it does it.
 We are going to write our expectations first, then our implementation.

 Before we look at the RSpec syntax, let's just express our tests in plain English (also sometimes referred to as "pseudo-code").